ralphjsmit/filament/packages/forms/docs/23-validation.md

 ## HTML validation messages

 By default, validation messages are rendered as plain text for security reasons.
 However, you may need to render HTML in your validation messages, such as when displaying lists or links.
-To enable HTML rendering for validation messages, use the `htmlValidationMessages()` method:
+To enable HTML rendering for validation messages, use the `allowHtmlValidationMessages()` method:

 ```php
 use Filament\Forms\Components\TextInput;